https://www.newpaltz.edu/elementaryed/master-of-science-in-literacy-education/

 Program Description

-The State University of New York at New Paltz offers a graduate program in Literacy Education (grades B-6 or 5-12) for students interested in becoming a literacy specialist.
+The State University of New York at New Paltz offers a graduate program in Literacy Education (all grades) for students interested in becoming a literacy specialist.
 Our new, flexible, fully online curriculum that lets you join a cohort of remote learners in completing classes and fieldwork requirements remotely.
 Our traditional, on-campus model remains available, and we can also accommodate part-time or accelerated course schedules to help you achieve your goals in a way that fits into your life.
 Successful applicants will have initial New York State teaching certification (in one of the areas below) and a baccalaureate degree from an accredited institution.

 Additionally, we offer an accelerated program for students seeking a second master's degree in literacy education.
 Successful second-degree applicants will have earned a master's degree in a related field within education and be certified in one of the areas below: